AnnaSavelyeva/gbm/README.md

 # stringtie
-Used to counts the output from HISAT2, generates counts per gene (FPKM and TPM) in the form of GTF file stringtie program normalizes the expression values to the size of the gene can use htseq-count as an alternative which one to use? you hope to see a lot of overlap between the results of the two programs, if not then you go back and see what's wrong with either
+Used to counts the output from HISAT2, generates counts per gene (FPKM and TPM) FPKM is the normalized output (to take into account the difference between longer and shorter genes, more pieces are mapped to longer genes0 in the form of GTF file, output stringtie program normalizes the expression values to the size of the gene can use htseq-count as an alternative gives you raw count instead of FPKM which one to use? you hope to see a lot of overlap between the results of the two programs, if not then you go back and see what's wrong with either

+# R land
 # ballgown
-takes the FPKM and TPM (these are both different numbers that come for each gene)
+takes the FPKM and TPM (these are both different numbers that come for each gene) this is an R package load the libraries had to put in the header